brunoamaral/guerite/README.md

 Image pruning:
 - Optional cron-driven prune removes unused images (not just dangling) via the Docker API.
 - Prune is skipped if `GUERITE_PRUNE_CRON` is unset.
+- Prune is deferred while rollback containers/images exist; stale rollback containers are auto-removed after the grace window so pruning can resume.
 - On prune failure, a warning is logged and a notification is sent if enabled.

 ## Quick start (local Docker socket)